Whipple10m/pyfzreader/README.md

     python3 fzreader.py -o gt012345.json gt012345.fz

 This file can then be read into Python.
-For example a crude script that can calculate the pedestals and pedestal variances from pedestal events in the run is:
+For example a crude script to calculate the pedestals and pedestal variances from pedestal events in the run is:

     import json
     import numpy